 It didn’t break.

-We started to laugh, each of us surprised by our absurd behaviour towards a garden tool (but that’s the passion these beautiful copper tools inspire in people…)
+I started to laugh, both of us surprised by the way a garden tool could inspire such absurd behaviour in us.
+But that is the passion these beautiful copper tools inspire in people…

 The hand fork had proved a point – well-made tools work.

 The man bought it.
 A trowel too.

 Who Else Uses Them?

 Charles Dowding of the No Dig Philosophy is a massive fan.
 Waltham Place use them, as do Petersham Nurseries.

 We use them and we are pretty passionate gardeners…

 The hand tools are a great place to start.
 The Mira trowel is great because it has a sharp, pointy end to dig up pernicious weed roots from the soil.
 The Castor trowel is great in the vegetable patch and is known as the classic trowel.